napari/napari.github.io/applications/cell_tracking.md

 # single cell tracking with napari

-In this application note, we will use napari (requires version 0.4.0 or greater) to visualize single cell tracking data.
+In this application note, we will use napari (requires version 0.4.0 or greater) to visualize single cell tracking data using the `Tracks` layer.
+For an overview of the `Tracks` layer, please see the tutorial.

 1. Visualization of a Cell tracking challenge dataset
 2. Single cell tracking using btrack and napari